avanzosc/event-wip/sale_order_create_event_hour/README.rst

 Sale order create event hour
 ============================

-* Include two new fields: Start time and End time type "time" on the sale contract.
+Include two new fields: Start time and End time type "time" on the sale contract.
 Take this times to the event dates.
-The start and end dates of the wizards "Add Person To Session" and "" Delete Person From Event-Session ", become fields of type" datetime ".
+The start and end dates of the wizards "Add Person To Session" and "Delete Person From Event-Session", become fields of type "datetime".

 Credits
 =======